wikiteams/open-frameworks-analyses/README.md

 Yasca is a 3rd party code quality analyzer.
 We will try to analyze the code regarding their offline characteristics on programming code.
 Most of major languages are supported.

 ### Issues survival

+Issues survival will need list of issues for repositories included in the main dataset.
+List of issues will need to have below attributes: date of issue open, date of issue closure (naturally can be 'NA'), repository name (for aggregating).
+Labels are also required but they can be in seperate file.